• Project

 • Worker

-Marty and Glenna Sollenberger
+Marty & Glenna Sollenberger

 Marty and Glenna are associated workers, primarily with Wycliffe Bible Translators at the International Linguistics Center in Dallas, Texas.
 Marty works in information technology, including computer repair.
 Glenna is a library cataloger at the Dallas International University (formerly Graduate Institute of Applied Linguistics).
 She is also involved in ethnomusicology and world arts.